 - Pour milk into flour mixture, and stir until just combined.

-- Scoop about 1/4 cup of batter onto a hot skillet.
+- Brush the hot griddle with butter or non-stick spray.
+Scoop about 1/2 cup of batter onto a hot skillet.
 Cook for 2-3 minutes, until lots of tiny bubbles appear on the surface.
-Flip, and cook for an additional 2 minutes.
-Serve immediately.
+Flip, and cook for an additional 2-3 minutes until cooked through.

 - Add sugar, vanilla and milk.
 Mix until well combined and the desired consistency.
 Use additional milk if necessary.